 Cybersecurity is time- and resource-intensive.
 The threat landscape continues to evolve, and security analysts are feeling burnt out.
 According to research, 54% of security operation center (SOC) teams say they are drowning in alerts, and 55% are not confident that they can prioritize alerts or respond effectively.
 Effective cybersecurity requires organizations to have the people, processes, and technologies that enable efficient monitoring, detection, and response.
 Cybersecurity automation exists to help security teams respond to threats effectively and efficiently not to replace the human element.

-Cybersecurity automation solutions collect and aggregate data from across the organization’s environment to correlate and analyze events for high fidelity alerts that enable security operations teams.
+Simply stated, cybersecurity automation solutions collect and aggregate data from across an organization’s environment to correlate and analyze events for high fidelity alerts that enable security operations teams.

 Security automation helps analysts prioritize and streamline manual tasks.
 Some examples include: